-Note:

-This course has been designated as NON-TRANSFERABLE to other trades programs, and NOT ELIGIBLE FOR PRIOR LEARNING ASSESSMENT.
+Note: This course is non-transferable to other trades programs, and not eligible for prior learning assessment.
 Students completing training in this trade program are required to complete this math course.
+Apprentice transfers under Provincial / Territorial Mobility agreements may be exempt from this requirement.